Warts and All—Why Are Passport Photos So Unflattering? DoNotPay Explains!

 The process of editing and printing your photo can be highly hit-and-miss—particularly if you’re not experienced with photo editing software.

 DoNotPay has the solution to all your issues.
-We can save you the expense of store-bought passport photos and the hassle of printing your own by editing and processing your photos online for you!
+We can save you the expense of store-bought passport photos and the hassle of printing your own by !

 DoNotPay can help you use a photo you are happy with and edit it to make it comply with passport requirements!